portobel/twilio-python-slack/README.md

 This will hold true as long as the conversation is less than *n* days old (where *n* is defined in the environment variable `THREAD_HISTORY_LENGTH_DAYS` below).

-All of the below are **required** environment variables.
+All of the below (except `AUTO_REPLY_MESSAGE`) are **required** environment variables.
 They can be defined in a .env file or as OS environment variables - either will work.

 Caveat emptor, there is hardly any error handling or logging in this app at the moment.